OPS-E2E-PPE/VBA-Docs/api/Outlook.UserProperty.ValidationFormula.md

 ---
-title: UserProperty.ValidationFormula Property (Outlook)
+title: UserProperty.ValidationFormula property (Outlook)
 keywords: vbaol11.chm220
 f1_keywords:
 - vbaol11.chm220
-ms.prod: outlook
 api_name:
 - Outlook.UserProperty.ValidationFormula
 ms.assetid: 1420a7d9-2d10-ea1a-a893-e573f93919ad
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# UserProperty.ValidationFormula Property (Outlook)
+# UserProperty.ValidationFormula property (Outlook)

 Returns or sets a **String** indicating the validation formula for the user property.
 Read/write.

 ## Syntax

 _expression_. `ValidationFormula`

-_expression_ A variable that represents a [UserProperty](./Outlook.UserProperty.md) object.
+_expression_ A variable that represents a [UserProperty](Outlook.UserProperty.md) object.

 ## Remarks

 The validation formula is used by Outlook to validate the **[Value](Outlook.UserProperty.Value.md)** property when an item is saved.

 ## Example

 The following Visual Basic for Applications (VBA) example demonstrates the use of **ValidationText** and **ValidationFormula** properties.

 ```vb